One-Pan Orecchiette Pasta

 Notes

-The first time I made this, I said, “This is going to stink, there’s nothing really in here.”
-I was totally wrong; I made it for guests, and it always gets rave reviews.
+Patient Cook Note: The first time I made this, I said, “This is going to stink, there’s nothing really in here.”
+I was totally wrong; I made this for countless guests, and it always gets rave reviews.
 Give it a try, you won’t regret it!

 Tried this recipe?